KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

 Afterwards, Section 4 identifies parameters that govern decisions in Demand Response programs to pioneer a mathematical problem such that Demand Response decisions of retailers are optimized.
 Finally, Section 5 evaluates the decisions derived by the model in a simulation based on historic data and analyzes their financial benefits.

+**Examples:**
+The paper is structured as follows.
+Our notations are introduced in Section 2.
+The existing Nyström-based HSIC approximation for two components is reviewed in Section 3.
+Our proposed method, which is capable of handling M ě 2 components, is presented in Section 4 together with its theoretical guarantees.
+In Section 5 we demonstrate the applicability of Nyström M-HSIC.
+All the proofs of our results are available in the supplementary material.

+**Examples**
+The rest of this paper is structured as follows.
+In Section 2, we describe the option data and sample selection process when matching LiveVol and Open/Close data and the methodology to infer the true side of a trade.
+Section 3 compares the performance of the common stock trade classification algorithms when applied to option trades on the ISE and introduces two new rules that strongly improve the classification success of existing methods.
+In Section 4, we test our new rules out-of-sample on the CBOE and the GEMX data.
+Section 5 provides sample splits along various dimensions and a time-series analysis of the improvements from our new rules.
+Section 6 applies our new trade classification algorithms to test the predictability of future stock returns based on option order imbalances.
+Finally, Section 7 concludes the paper.

+We recall the existing HSIC estimator V-HSIC in Section 3.1, and its Nyström approximation for two compo- nents in Section 3.2.
+We present our proposed Nyström approximation for more than two components in Section 4.